 - Patients with APOE4 have higher levels of Aβ oligomers compared to non-carriers, which predisposes them to increased risk and early onset of AD.

-- Results from a clinical trial of aducanumab, an injectable monoclonal antibody that targets Aβ oligomers, showed reduced amyloid plaque in the brain and slowing of cognitive decline in mild AD patients.
+- Results from clinical trials of aducanumab and BAN2401, both injectable monoclonal antibodies that targets Aβ oligomers, showed reduced amyloid plaque in the brain and slowing of cognitive decline in mild AD patients.

 Amyloid Oligomers Play Central Role in AD